CloudMonitor

 Initiative alert

-You can enable the initiative alert feature in CloudMonitor to set default alert rules for all your instances.
-After this feature is enabled, alert rules are created for metrics such as CPU usage, disk usage, memory usage, and the number of connections.
-These rules apply to all Hologres instances under your Alibaba Cloud account (primary account) and help you quickly identify issues based on important metrics.
-The default alert rules are described as follows:
+You can enable initiative alert in CloudMonitor to apply default alert rules to all your instances.
+After you enable this feature, alert rules are created for metrics such as CPU usage, disk usage, memory usage, and connection count.
+These rules apply to all Hologres instances under your Alibaba Cloud account (primary account).
+The default alert rules are:

 -